MohammedAlsakabi47/PINN/README.md

 Under `Dataset`, the input signal is found in `input_waves.mat`, the instantaneous spectrum is found in `forier_response.mat`, and the ground truth frequency is found in `frequency_progression.mat`.

 ## How to Run
+To preprocess the dataset and train a physics-informed MLP, use `PINN_training.py` and `PINNs.m` for result visualization.